sirodoht/sirodoht.com/content/blog/coming-from-nodejs-ruby-on-rails-and-django.md

 To conclude with Django, the only thing I’m concerned with is REST endpoints.
 There is Django REST framework but I have not tried it, and I’ve heard it doesn’t have the most straightforward documentation.

 All in all, I liked Rails and Django and I’m very interested in working more with them.
 Finally, despite risking oversimplification of any project’s requirements I’d say that I would choose Django for CRUDs, and Rails for REST APIs.
 The shortcuts they provide, respectively for those use cases, are awesome.

----

-*This article was also published on [HackerNoon](https://hackernoon.com/coming-from-node-js-ruby-on-rails-and-django-6c6c9390e31a).*